JereMiO/docs-fr/docs/guide/api-javascript.md

    * Corriger la stacktrace des erreurs en rendu côté serveur.
    */
   ssrFixStacktrace(e: Error): void
   /**
+   * Triggers HMR for a module in the module graph.
+You can use the `server.moduleGraph`
+   * API to retrieve the module to be reloaded.
+If `hmr` is false, this is a no-op.
+   */
+  reloadModule(module: ModuleNode): Promise<void>
+  /**
    * Démarrer le serveur.
    */